Libz4/Libans-flask-Todoapp/README.md

 * Project Management

-* Testing
+* CI/CD Pipeline

-* Risk assessment
+* Risk Assessment

 ## Application

-For this project, I have developed a Flask web app that helps users plan their daily schedule, by using sqlite.
+For this project, I have developed a Flask web app that helps users plan their daily schedule.
 Users can add, view, update, and delete to-do items on their homepage.
 Users are also able to keep track of what they have and have not completed with a statusbar which turns green when completed and red when not completed.

 <!-- ROADMAP -->
 ## Design